qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 ## Extended Applications

-The things you need before installing the software.
+Some ways you can generalize the automated monitoring system to:

 * You need this
 * And you need this